min89855427/askPizza12345678/README.md

-# Pizza database for chatgpt (sourced by Min)
+# Pizza database for ChatGPT (sourced by Min)

-Custom database of pizza posts for chatgpt.
-Using personal data in chagpt to solve pizza problems.
+Database made from pizza posts.
+Use in ChatGPT to solve problems/issues/questions regarding the pizza making process.

-TomLehmann - The Dough Doctor, former AIB employee.

-MIT License.

-If you dont know how to load personal data using chatgpt, please google "Using chatgpt with your own database",
+If you dont know how to use personal data using Chatgpt, please google "Using chatgpt with your own database",
 "chat pdf",
 "chatgpt txt",
 "chatgpt docunets",
 etc.

+MIT License.

+/TomLehmann (From the Dough Doctor, former AIB employee.)